Skip to content

 Life Insurance

 Your life insurance policy can become a powerful way to support UIU.
 Simply name us a beneficiary of the policy.
-This gift is as easy as updating your beneficiary designation form with the policy holder.
+This gift is as easy as updating your beneficiary designation form with the policyholder.
 You can designate us as the primary beneficiary for a percentage or specific amount.
 You can also make us the contingent beneficiary so that we will receive the balance of your policy only if your primary beneficiary doesn’t survive you.

 When you choose to name Upper Iowa University as the policy owner and beneficiary, you receive an immediate federal income tax charitable deduction.